sparkflows/sparkflows-docs/docs/mlops/user-guide/online-model-serving.rst

        }' 'http://hostname:port/api/v1/workflow/execute' -b /tmp/cookies.txt

-As REST end point in a standalone Docker image
+As REST End Point in a Standalone Docker Image
 ---------------
+Follow the steps below:

-* Encapsulate the model inside a custom Docker image provided by Sparkflows.
+#. **Encapsulate the model:** Package the model inside a custom Docker image provided by Sparkflows.
-* The model is then loaded and served as a REST end point.
+#. **Serve the model:** The model is loaded and served as a REST endpoint.
-* This docker image can run either on the same machine as Sparkflows or a different machine or in a Kubernetes cluster as a pod.
+#. **Run the Docker image:** This Docker image can run on the same machine as Sparkflows, on a different machine, or within a Kubernetes cluster as a pod.